-Her Majesty's Schools Heroes is a unique, national, pupil voice group formed for the support of Service children and young people.
+Her Majesty's Schools Heroes is now known as Military Kids Club (MKC).
+It is still a unique, national, pupil voice group formed for the support of Service children and young people.
 This group works actively and in harmony, to ensure that every member has a voice and is able to use it for the benefit of all.
 Members of HMS Heroes are ambassadors and young advocates for Service families across the United Kingdom.
 Most importantly, they are friends for each other, especially in times of need.

 To date Heroes has in excess of 4000 members and is growing daily.
 This is based on several factors that include registered service children, as noted in the annual schools' census.
 In addition, any child who has any relative serving in any of our Armed Forces, the Reserve Forces or the RFA, can be classed as a Heroes member.
 Children of veterans are also eligible as Heroes.

-Manadon Vale is very proud to be linked with HMS Heroes.
+Manadon Vale is very proud to be linked with MKC.

 As a school we continue to have three members of staff working with the children on a Wednesday and Thursday Lunchtime.
 Mrs Chidgey, Mrs Stapleton and Miss Lewis are pleased to offer a range of activities that promote a sense of team and support for one another.
 Miss Lewis has lunch with the children in a designated area within the school hall, so informal chats enable the children to talk about loved ones, their family, school and weekends.
 This has helped to strengthen the family feel of the group.

 Wednesday sessions include time to email loved ones who are currently away, as well as time to play games with other members of the group.